Skip to content

 5. Use Feature Flags for Safe Deployment

-Deploy code to production behind feature flags.
-Activate features separately from deployment:
+Deploy code to production behind feature flags, then activate features separately from deployment:

-• Reduces deployment risk (code is deployed but inactive)
+• Reduces deployment risk because code is deployed but inactive

 • Enables gradual rollout to user groups